Les Baux and the old

 but at the moment it can't get any worse...The porch is damaged and every

 window is.
 The door is blocked with blocks of concrete.
-This was around 2015
+2015

-the container is taken away, Much better view!
+the container is removed.
+A much better view!

 The doors of the tower